rails/rails/guides/source/getting_started.md

 string and realize that you want to render the `_form.html.erb` file in the `app/views/comments` directory.

-The +@post+ object is available to any partials rendered in the view because we defined it as an instance variable.
+The `@post` object is available to any partials rendered in the view because we defined it as an instance variable.

 Deleting Comments
 -----------------

 Another important feature of a blog is being able to delete spam comments.
-To do this, we need to implement a link of some sort in the view and a +DELETE+ action in the +CommentsController+.
+To do this, we need to implement a link of some sort in the view and a `DELETE` action in the `CommentsController`.

-So first, let's add the delete link in the +app/views/comments/_comment.html.erb+ partial:
+So first, let's add the delete link in the `app/views/comments/_comment.html.erb` partial:

 ```erb
 <p>